rancher/docs/content/rancher/v2.x/en/cis-scans/v2.5/_index.md

 Each scan generates a report can be viewed in the Rancher UI and can be downloaded in CSV format.

-In Rancher v2.5, the scan will use the CIS Benchmark v1.5.
+From Rancher v2.5.4, the scan uses the CIS Benchmark v1.6 by default.
+In Rancher v2.5.0-2.5.3, the CIS Benchmark v1.5. is used.

 The Benchmark version is included in the generated report.

 The Benchmark provides recommendations of two types: Scored and Not Scored.
 Recommendations marked as Not Scored in the Benchmark are not included in the generated report.